Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Trends and Future Directions

-\mysubsubsection{Accelerator design frameworks for compact models} Several frameworks for developing and simulating FPGA or ASIC based accelerator designs have recently been proposed, including DNNWeaver \cite{sharma2016high}, DNNBuilder \cite{zhang2018dnnbuilder}, T2S \cite{rong2017programmatic}, and HeteroCL \cite{lai2019heterocl} for FPGAs and NVDLA \cite{nvdla}, VTA \cite{moreau2018hardware}, MAGNet \cite{venkatesan2019magnet}, MAERI \cite{kwon2018maeri}, and AutoDNNChip \cite{xu2020autodnnchip} for specialized accelerators.
-Similarly, hardware construction languages or representations such as Chisel \cite{bachrach2012chisel} and $\mu$IR \cite{sharifian2019muir} enable efficiently expressing microarchitectural features through high-level primitives.
-Such design and simulation infrastructures are key for the community since they can be a good learning resource for the training of the new professionals and serve as a kick-starter baseline for developing new design features.
+\mysubsubsection{Accelerator design frameworks for compact models} Several frameworks for developing and simulating FPGA or ASIC based accelerators have recently been proposed, including DNNWeaver \cite{sharma2016high}, DNNBuilder \cite{zhang2018dnnbuilder}, T2S-Tensor \cite{srivastava2019t2s}, and HeteroCL \cite{lai2019heterocl} for FPGAs and NVDLA \cite{nvdla}, VTA \cite{moreau2018hardware}, MAGNet \cite{venkatesan2019magnet}, MAERI \cite{kwon2018maeri}, and AutoDNNChip \cite{xu2020autodnnchip} for specialized accelerators.
+Similarly, hardware construction languages or representations such as Chisel \cite{bachrach2012chisel} and $\mu$IR \cite{sharifian2019muir} enable expressing microarchitectural features through high-level primitives.
+Such infrastructures are key for the community since they can serve as a good learning resource for training the new professionals and provide a kick-starter baseline for developing new design features.